How Common Are Elderly Falls?

 While medical alert systems help improve response time and save precious minutes in a life-threatening emergency, we can't stress the benefits of a preventative measures enough.
 You simply can't put a price on being prepared when dealing with the care of a loved one.

 - Use bathroom mats: Place non-slip mats over slippery bathroom surfaces, including showers & bathroom floor tiles.
 Be sure to place added emphasis on "fall proofing" the shower & bathroom floor, as most senior falls take place in the bathroom.

 - Fall-proof your home: For many seniors, sitting down or standing up can be a challenge.
 Because of the high number of bathroom accidents among seniors, installing raised toilet seats can make using the bathroom safer and easier.
 Incorporating grab bars and other supportive structures, both in the shower & next to toilets, as well as throughout the home, are a great way to help prevent falls in high risk, frequently used areas of the home.

 - Exercise: We've heard it a thousand times, if we've heard it once, but regular exercise matters for fall prevention as much as it does for cardiovascular health.
 More frequent walks, ideally 2-3 walks daily, help seniors engage important stabilizer muscles in their core & legs, which in turn make for less shaky strides.
 Additionally, the fear of falling can cause seniors to be less active, which increases the possibility of their fears coming true.
 Another option is an exercise program that builds up your balance, strength and flexibility, such as Tai Chi.
 When exercising, why not bring a friend along?
 This is a great way to socialize and ensure your safety!

 - Use assistive devices: Regular exercise is hugely important.
 However, for seniors suffering from declining muscle strength, assistive sometimes devices are recommended.
-Walkers, wheelchairs, & stair-lifts, for example, are just some of the devices that can facilitate movement while reducing the risk for falls.
+Walkers and wheelchairs, for example, are just some of the devices that can facilitate movement while reducing the risk for falls.